-On October 21, 2024, based on the supportive evidence above, the Zoning Administrator denied Administrative Review Permit #PP2024-7815.
-In the determination letter, the

-Zoning Administrator also identified the completeness issues that would need to be resolved for the application to be approved.
+On October 21, 2024, applying the statute to the evidence above, the Zoning Administrator denied Administrative Review Permit #PP2024-7815.
+In the determination letter, the Zoning Administrator also identified the completeness issues that would need to be resolved for the application to be approved.
 Those issues included the need for the rebuilt garage and the second-story ADU to meet the required side and rear yard setbacks.